Conversion Factors And Problem Solving Lab 2 Report Sheet Answers

 Example Problem 3: Incorporating Multiple Units

 A car travels at a speed of 60 miles per hour (mph).
-Think about it: convert this speed to meters per second (m/s).
-This problem requires multiple conversion factors involving both distance and time It's one of those things that adds up.
-Surprisingly effective..
+But convert this speed to meters per second (m/s).
+This problem requires multiple conversion factors involving both distance and time Which is the point..

 1. Given: 60 miles/hour